 Can drinking mangosteen juice reduce arthritis inflammation and pain?

-Answers from Brent A. Bauer, M.D.
+Answer From Brent A. Bauer, M.D.

-Mangosteen is a tropical fruit native to Southeast Asia.
+Mangosteen is a tropical fruit native to Asia.
 Despite its name, mangosteen is not related to the mango.
 The mangosteen fruit is the size and shape of a tangerine, with a thick, dark rind and creamy flesh.
 Mangosteen is marketed as a supplement, both as a juice and in capsule form.